Paçoca: the Famous Brazilian Peanut Candy

 But why exactly did they need to travel such long distances?
 And who originally ate paçoca?
 That’s not entirely clear.
-There are many versions of the story of who originally ate paçoca: miners, explorers, and even people who transported gold.
-What seems to be certain is that people began to consume paçoca in imperial times — likely around the 18th century.
+There’s many versions to the story: miners, explorers, and even people who transported gold.
+What seems to be certain is that people began to consume paçoca in imperial times – likely around the 18th century.
 And you can still find it in its original format with kassava flour and jerked beef today!
 Though it’s more common in the Northeast, and goes by the name paçoca nordestina.

 Eating Brazilian Peanut Candy